kpanic/exalice/README.md

     mix run -e "ExAlice.Geocoder.geocode(\"A Sunny Street, 2, Everywhere\")"

-NOTE: mapping in Elasticsearch are not yet present, results may vary after geocoding the first time :)
+NOTE: mappings in Elasticsearch are not yet present, results may vary after geocoding the first time :)